DUI Lawyer - Montgomery, Chester, Berks County

 - What are the penalties in Pennsylvania for a DUI?

-Pennsylvania has taken the position that a your BAC and the number of times you have committed a DUI will dictate the penalty.
+Pennsylvania has taken the position that your BAC and the number of times you have committed a DUI will dictate the penalty.
 Generally speaking, a DUI can carry the following penalties upon a conviction:

 - A criminal record